 Educational vs Commercial Context:

 Educational use of student data receives different treatment under privacy laws than commercial use.
-Schools can often share data with service providers for educational purposes that wouldn't be permitted in commercial contexts.
+Schools can often share data with service providers for educational purposes that wouldn’t be permitted in commercial contexts.
+Online services used in educational settings must adhere to strict privacy and security standards to comply with regulations like GDPR and COPPA.

 However, this doesn’t give EdTech platforms carte blanche to use student data.
 Educational purpose limitations are strict, and any secondary use typically requires additional consent and safeguards.